reflektjs/Reflekt/README.md

 Reflekt is a logic-free, noMustache template engine for javascript.
 Reflekt is inspired by [pure.js](http://beebole.com/pure/), [plates](https://github.com/flatiron/plates/) and [DOMTemplate](http://camendesign.com/code/dom_templating).

 > Reflekt is currently in development and in its very early stages.
-This is a preview of what Reflekt is going to have to offer.
+This is a preview of what Reflekt is going to look like.

 ##Example